Josh's Website

 Frontend developers have a much easier time of it when it comes to demonstrating their work.
 It is easy to see what they've done and they can make it look as interesting as they want.
 In comparison, trying to demo a backend API or tool is rarely interesting to watch.
 It usually involves a lot of text, ends up with the presenter pulling out a terminal to show commands on the fly, searching their command history and hoping they do everything in the right order.
 All this to get some JSON or similarly uninteresting output.

-The advantage this provides is that python can be to execute pre-written commands and stream the results back to the webserver and expose it via an iframe that is then embedded into a slide.
 This allows you to easily demonstrate commands without having to open a terminal.
 It also means you can plan the exact order of the commands and not worry about mixing them up.
 A side effect of running the presentation in the browser is that you can easily have links that open up in new tabs which can be useful to show the result of any executed commands, this is useful as you can just share the web browser during a meeting instead of having to switch between PowerPoint, a terminal, and a web browser.

 This application lends itself to a presentation method similar to the Takahashi method where you have a concise slides with very little text.
 The created presentations are more complex than the Taskahashi method but it is still purposefully designed to keep things simple by only having one type of content per slide, be that text, a command output, or something else.

 The result is that with this application backend demos should be much easier to create and run whilst also being slightly more engaging.
+Features

 • The command that is executed is shown above the command output.